Michel de Montaigne

-Michel Eyquem, Seigneur de Montaigne (/mɒnˈteɪn/ mon-TAYN; /fr/; /frm/; 28 February 1533 – 13 September 1592), commonly known as Michel de Montaigne, was one of the most significant philosophers of the French Renaissance.
+Michel Eyquem, Seigneur de Montaigne (Note: /mɒnˈteɪn/ mon-TAYN; Modern /fr/; /frm/.)
+(28 February 1533 – 13 September 1592), commonly known as just Michel de Montaigne, was one of the most significant writers of the French Renaissance.
 He is known for popularising the essay as a literary genre.
 His work is noted for its merging of casual anecdotes and autobiography with intellectual insight.
 Montaigne had a direct influence on numerous writers of Western literature; his Essais contain some of the most influential essays ever written.

-During his lifetime, Montaigne was admired more as a statesman than as an author.
+During his lifetime, Montaigne was admired as a statesman more than as an author.
 The tendency in his essays to digress into anecdotes and personal ruminations was seen as detrimental to proper style, rather than as an innovation; moreover, his declaration that "I am myself the matter of my book" was viewed by his contemporaries as self-indulgent.
 In time, however, Montaigne came to be recognised as embodying the spirit of critical thought and open inquiry that began to emerge around that time.
-He is best known for his sceptical remark, "Que sçay-je ?" ("What do I know?", in Middle French; "Que sais-je ?" in modern French).
+He is best known for his sceptical remark, "What do I know?" ("Que sçay-je?" in Middle French; "Que sais-je?" in modern French).